Policies and Procedures

-Students do not just come to Chapman from more than 80 different countries because of our location in sunny Southern California.
+Students do not just come to Chapman from more than 60 different countries because of the university’s location in sunny Southern California.
 They also come for the incredible opportunities, including international internships, undergraduate research, study abroad programs, student activities and leadership development.
 Visit the Undergraduate Admission International Student website for frequently asked questions and details about applying to Chapman as a first-year or transfer international student.

-International students can learn how to apply on the Undergraduate Admission How to Apply webpage, which offers international student checklists (for both first year and transfer international students) that walk you through the application process.
-They can also apply directly through the Common Application.
+International students can learn how to apply on the Undergraduate Admission How to Apply webpage, which offers international student checklists (for both first year and transfer international students) that walk potential students through the application process.

 Standardized Test Scores

-Most applicants have the option to provide SAT or ACT scores for consideration during our admission review process.
-Home-schooled students and those attending a high school that provides narrative transcripts must submit standardized test scores.
-You can learn more about our test-optional policy online on the Undergraduate Admission Test-Optional Details webpage.
+Applicants have the option to provide SAT or ACT scores for consideration during the admission review process.
+More information about Chapman’s test-optional policy is available online on the Undergraduate Admission Test-Optional Details webpage.

-For those who submit scores: We accept SAT/ACT score delivery via self-reported scores within the Common Application (listed within the “Testing” section), or official scores sent directly from CollegeBoard or ACT.
-Although official scores are not required at the time of application, they are required when making an enrollment deposit, after an offer of admission.
+For those who submit scores: SAT/ACT score delivery via self-reported scores within the Common Application (listed within the “Testing” section), are accepted, or official scores sent directly from CollegeBoard or ACT.
+Although official scores are not required at the time of application, they are required after accepting admission and making an enrollment deposit.

 Chapman will superscore the SAT, but not the ACT.
 Superscoring is when the highest score from each section of the test is used for review, no matter if the individual scores are from one test sitting or multiple sittings.

-Chapman has no preference for which test the student takes, but encourages students to list/send scores from all testing attempts.
-Chapman will only utilize the scores that put students in the most competitive position in our applicant pool.
+Chapman has no preference for which tests students take, but encourages students to list/send scores from all testing attempts.
+Chapman will only utilize the scores that put students in the most competitive position within the applicant pool.

 Enrollment Before Admission

-If you are admitted for the fall semester, you should request a permit to register form for the preceding summer session from the Office of the University Registrar.
-To be granted a permit, you may be asked for approval from the Office of Admission.
+If admitted for the fall semester, a new student who wishes to enroll prior to the fall will need to request a permit to register form for the preceding summer session from the Office of the University Registrar.
+To be granted a permit, incoming new students must also request and receive approval from the Office of Admission.